-During the years ended December 31, 2022 and 2021, we incurred \$8.8 and \$9.6 million of research and development expenses, respectively.
-Research and development expenses related to our continued development and production of our most advanced TriKE® product candidates GTB-3650 and GTB-5550 along with the progression on other promising product candidates, decreased over the previous year by approximately \$780,000 primarily due to reduction in stock compensation to employees and consultants.
-We anticipate our direct clinical and preclinical expenses to increase significantly in 2023 as we plan to advance our next generation GTB-3650 camelid nanobody product into the clinic.
+During the years ended December 31, 2023 and 2022, we incurred \$6.5 million and \$8.8 million of research and development expenses (R&D), respectively.
+The \$2.3 million reduction in R&D was primarily due to a \$3.6 million reduction in licensing and administrative costs, offset by an increase of \$1.3 million in R&D costs related to our continued development and production of our most advanced TriKE® product candidates GTB-3650 and GTB-5550 along with the progression on other promising product candidates.
+The reduction of \$3.6 million in licensing and administrative costs over the previous year was primarily due to better management of R&D expenses with consultants and reduction in stock compensation to employees.
+We anticipate our direct clinical and preclinical expenses to continue to increase in 2024 as we plan to advance our next generation GTB-3650 camelid nanobody product into the clinic and enroll patients, perform tests for data collection, complete the product development of GTB 5550 and anticipate submission of IND application for GTB 5550 in the fourth quarter of 2024.
+We do not, however, anticipate an increase in related R&D licensing and administrative costs.

-Selling, general and administrative expenses
+Selling, General and Administrative Expenses